OSHA 10-Hour Construction Training Course

 FAQs

-What is OSHA 10 Certification?
+What is OSHA 10-Hour Construction Certification?

 You may be surprised to hear that OSHA does not certify workers, meaning there's actually no such thing as an OSHA certification.
 Instead, OSHA requires employers to train their employees in their jobs' specific safety and health aspects.